sherrymax/aps-examples/aps-integration-aws-oracle-rds/readme.md

-#### The project contains all the components required to create an integration to an AWS Oracle RDS
+#### The project contains all the components required to create an integration to an Enterprise System Of Records (AWS Oracle RDS)

 ### Use-Case / Requirement
 Build a process to create an integration to Oracle Database that serves the purpose of Enterprise System Of Records.